uidaholib/dds-student-workflow/content/3-lesson.md

 - ##### **spatial coverage:**
     - Spatial coverage identifies the geographic and/or geospatial location of the item being described.
 If it is a photograph, list the location that is depicted; if it is an article or other textual material, list the location described.
 Locations should always be listed: Country—State—County—City—Identifier.

+- #### **location:**
+    - The location field designates a geographic location(s) to which the item is tied.
+It should be in 'City, State' format, but can extend to 'City, County, State, Country' depending on the collection.
+Be sure to separate multiple location entries for a single record with a semicolon (;).
+    - Example values: `Boise, Idaho`; `Potlatch, Latah, Idaho`; `Jakarta, Indonesia`

 - ##### **latitude/longitude:**
-    - Geospatial coordinates on the surface of the Earth.
+    - Geographic coordinates specifying the north-south and east-west position of an item.
 To find these coordinates, use [Google Maps](www.maps.google.com) or [iTouchMap](itouchmap.com/latlong.html).
 Copy/paste the coordinates from either of these sites into the field in the metadata sheet.
 If Excel tries to reformat it to only 2 or 3 decimal places, right-click on the Letter at the top of the column and select format.
 In the window that pops up, select number, and increase decimal places to 6.
 Sometimes this field is split into separate entries; other times it will be a combined entry.
+    - Example value: `46.731634`; `-117.165625`

 - ##### **digital collection:**
     - This field contains the name of the digital collection to which all of the material you are working with belongs.
 It lets patrons, researchers, and those viewing the item know where they can find more materials related to this item in case they found it by searching for a subject, or through another linked entry.
 This also provides a connection with the physical material and helps individuals to know where it is located.
 The collection name will usually be completed by the Digital Projects Manager.